Portsmouth to Havant or Eastoke Point via Hayling Island Walk

 Features

-The walk starts at Portsmouth Harbour, with views over the harbour entrance and naval base.
-It follows the seafront past Gunwharf Quays development and the landmark Spinnaker Tower (viewing platform, £9.95 in 2016).
+The walk starts at Portsmouth Harbour station, with views over the harbour entrance and naval base.
+It passes through the Gunwharf Quays development to quickly join the seafront by the landmark Spinnaker Tower (viewing platform, £19 in 2025, a 100% increase on 2016)).

 From here, the walk follows a sandy beach (or a seafront trail) back to the coast, a beach where the sea is very shallow at low tide, and goes out a long way with sand bars - great for paddling on a falling tide.
 It then follows the wide sandy beach along the south (sea facing) coast of Hayling island.
 The coast here is protected by a golf course (hidden by dunes), which makes this the quietest part of Hayling's coast.